protontypes/open-sustainable-technology/README.md

 - [Tropical Cyclone Risk Model](https://github.com/GeoscienceAustralia/tcrm) - A statistical-parametric model for assessing wind hazard from tropical cyclones.
 - [OpenQuake](https://github.com/gem/oq-engine) - Allows users to compute seismic hazard and seismic risk of earthquakes on a global scale.
 - [OasisPiWind](https://github.com/OasisLMF/OasisPiWind) - PiWind is a wind storm model for a small area of the UK.
+- [Climate & Disaster Risk Screening Tools](https://github.com/GFDRR/CCDR-tools) - Geoanalytics for climate and disaster risk screening.
+- [ThinkHazard!](https://github.com/GFDRR/thinkhazard) - Provides a general view of the hazards, for a given location, that should be considered in project design and implementation to promote disaster and climate resilience.

 ### Radiative Transfer